philippemerle/tosca-implementation-landscape/README.md

 2. **TOSCA Modeling Tools**: This groups all TOSCA implementations providing a graphical interface (GUI) to design both TOSCA topology templates and types.
 Examplary implementations are **Alien4Cloud**, **Cloud Topology Designer**, **DICER**, **Eclipse Winery**, and **EnterpriseWeb**.
 I discovered the missing **c-Eclipse** and **RADON IDE** later during the study.
 3. **TOSCA Marketplaces**: This groups TOSCA specific places where CSARs can be imported, stored, and then proposed to TOSCA end-users.
 I discovered this category during the study and found only one market place currently, i.e., **xOpera Template Library**.
 No doubt, other marketplaces could emerge in the future.
 4. **TOSCA Orchestrators**: As the category name clearly indicates, this groups all TOSCA orchestrators which automate the deployment of TOSCA topology templates on target environments.
 This category contains a lot of the entries of the initial list, and there are so many examplary orchestrators that I prefer to name none.
 But you should find your favorite orchestrator, shouldn't you?
-5. **TOSCA Developer Tools**: This groups all other software to help the job of TOSCA developers, i.e. TOSCA parsers and TOSCA processors which are independent of any TOSCA orchestrator or modeling tool.
-Examplary tools are the well-known OpenStack **tosca-parser** and my amazing [**TOSCA toolbox**](https://github.com/Orange-OpenSource/Cloudnet-TOSCA-toolbox) (I am not really objective on the latter:wink:).
+5. **TOSCA Developer Tools**: This groups all other pieces of software to help the job of TOSCA developers, i.e. TOSCA parsers and TOSCA processors which are independent of any TOSCA orchestrator or modeling tool.
+Examplary developer tools are the well-known OpenStack **tosca-parser** and my amazing [**TOSCA toolbox**](https://github.com/Orange-OpenSource/Cloudnet-TOSCA-toolbox) (I am not really objective on the latter:wink:).
 6. **Open Source Communities**: This groups large open source projects which host (or should host) TOSCA software tools and orchestrators.
 The examplary community is **OpenStack**.

 TOSCA users should be mainly interested by the **TOSCA Modeling Tools**, **TOSCA Marketplaces**, **TOSCA Orchestrators**, and **TOSCA Developer Tools**.
 Following figure is depicted how these pieces of software interact: